 “One and done” should be a phrase that online retailers avoid like the plague.

-Instead of focusing on acquiring new customers, ecommerce retailers need to shift their attention to a different metric: Customer Lifetime Value (LTV).
+Instead of focusing on acquiring new customers, ecommerce retailers need to shift their attention to a different metric: Customer Lifetime Value (LTV or CLTV).
 LTV is a sweet medley decided by how much money each customer is spending, how often they’re shopping, and the time between now and when they last shopped with you.
 Or, as we like to call it, customer loyalty.

 It’s high time to ditch the idea that “more customers is always better” and reframe your thinking to “more loyal customers is always better.”
 So, let’s get started and see what you can do about upping your own shop’s customer LTV.